 Hunger and Homelessness

-There are over 633,000 Americans experiencing homelessness on any given night in the United States.
-Many of these Americans live in urban areas where homelessness is more prevalent.
-Learn about urban poverty and help make a difference in the lives of those affected by homelessness.
+There are over 578,000 Americans experiencing homelessness on any given night in the United States.
+Many of these Americans live in areas affected by natural disasters such as floods and hurricanes.
+Volunteers will learn about Gulf Coast relief efforts and help make a difference in the lives of those affected by homelessness.